-Project and configure all drive controllers for your drive system in DriveControlSuite (see also DS6 program interface [14]).
+Project and configure all drive controllers for your drive system in DriveControlSuite (see the chapter Structure of the program interface).

-Since you are working with a controller, the following steps are described based on the CiA 402 and CiA 402 HiRes Motion applications in combination with the CiA 402 device control.
+Since you are working with a controller, the following steps are described based on the CiA 402 application in combination with the CiA 402 device control.
 Operation with drive-based applications is also possible.